kubeflow/community/proposals/936-kubeflow-mcp-server/README.md

 #### Multi-MCP Ecosystem

-Kubeflow MCP is designed to work alongside other MCP servers, with clear scope boundaries:
+Kubeflow MCP should be designed to work alongside other MCP servers, with clear scope boundaries:

 ![Multi-MCP Ecosystem](multi-mcp.png)

-**Design Principle:** No overlap. `kubeflow-mcp` handles training; `kubernetes-mcp-server` handles generic K8s operations.
+**Design Principle:** No overlap. `kubeflow-mcp` should handle training; `kubernetes-mcp-server` should handle generic K8s operations.

 | Domain | kubeflow-mcp | kubernetes-mcp-server |
 |--------|--------------|----------------------|